Spoilers for all works set prior to Avengers: Infinity War and Avengers: Endgame are unmarked.

 - Sorry That I'm Dying: In Infinity War, his dying words to Tony Stark are "I'm sorry".

-- As in the source material, it primarily warns him of threats — and not, say, that his best friend Ned Leeds is in his room, or that Aunt May can see him suit up.
+- As in the source material, it primarily warns him of threats or people intending to harm him — not, say, his best friend Ned Leeds being in his room, or Aunt May seeing him suit up nearby.
 Peter cannot even sense Nick Fury's presence in his room until Ned was hit with a tranquilizer dart.
+This makes sense as Nick has no intention of harming him, only wanting to talk.

 - The trailer for Infinity War shows Peter riding a bus when his hairs suddenly stand on end.
 Cue the sinister-looking spaceship hovering over New York.